Home>For Farmers>Management of Insect Pests

 Deep ploughing of nursery area during April-May will facilitate the exposure of pupae to high temperature and thus destroy them.

-Castor is sown around tobacco nursery 15 days before sowing of tobacco so that the castor puts up sufficient foliage by the time Spodoptera infestation builds up.
+Sowing of Castor around tobacco nursery 15 days before sowing of tobacco so that the castor puts up sufficient foliage by the time Spodoptera infestation builds up.
 The castor seedlings attract female moths of Spodoptera for egg laying.
 Leaves having egg masses and tiny caterpillars are clipped and destroyed.

 Four `litlure' pheromone traps are installed (loaded with 2.5 mg pheromone per vial) per acre two weeks after germination.
 If the catch of male Spodoptera moths is more than 5 per trap 1 % neem seed kernel suspension (NSKS) in water on 3 week old seedlings and 2% NSKS on 4 week old seedlings is to be sprayed.